 Andromeda Botanical Gardens

 Head to the east coast to Andromeda Botanical Gardens, named ‘one of the most unique and outstanding gardens in the world.’
-The creative work of horticulturalist Iris Bannochie, this tranquil garden is home to tropical flora including cacti, orchids and a show-stopping Banyan tree.
+The creative work of horticulturist Iris Bannochie, this tranquil garden is home to tropical flora including cacti, orchids and a show-stopping Banyan tree.

 Sunbury Plantation House

-In the parish of Saint Philip, Sunbury Plantation house offers a look at the dark slave trade past of the Caribbean.
+In the parish of Saint Philip, Sunbury Plantation House offers a look at the dark slave trade past of the Caribbean.
 Dating back 300 years, this former sugar estate hosts guided tours around its restored plantation rooms, boasting original furniture and antique collections.

 Cuz’s Fish Shack